-Finals are coming up, and I need a break from studying.
-It’s time for my second 6 Degrees of Separation, hosted by Kate @ Booksaremyfavoriteandbest.
+It’s time for another 6 Degrees of Separation, hosted by Kate @ Booksaremyfavoriteandbest.
 On the first Saturday of every month, readers and bloggers connect the selected book for the month to six other books, forming a chain.
-The books don’t all have to… Continue reading Six Degrees of Separation from The Slap to City of Bones
+The books don’t all have to be related; each book only has to be related to the books next… Continue reading Six Degrees of Separation from Picnic at Hanging Rock to Hamlet